kkrismer/seqgra/README.md

                         importance evaluators include
                         contrastive-excitation-backprop, deep-lift,
                         excitation-backprop, grad-cam, gradient,
                         gradient-x-input, integrated-gradients,
                         nonlinear-integrated-gradients, saliency, sis
   -o OUTPUTDIR, --outputdir OUTPUTDIR
                         output directory, subdirectories are created for
-                        generated data, trained model, and model evaluation -p, --print           if this flag is set, data and model definitions are printed
+                        generated data, trained model, and model evaluation -p, --print           if this flag is set, data definition, model definition, and model summary are printed -r, --remove          if this flag is set, previously stored data for this grammar - model combination will be removed prior to the analysis run.
+This includes the folders input/[grammar ID], models/[grammar ID]/[model ID],
+                        and evaluation/[grammar ID]/[model ID].
+  -g GPU, --gpu GPU     ID of GPU used by TensorFlow and PyTorch (defaults to
+                        GPU ID 0); CPU is used if no GPU is available or GPU ID is set to -1
+  --nochecks            if this flag is set, examples and example annotations
-  --eval-sets EVAL_SETS [EVAL_SETS ...]
+                        will not be validated before training, e.g., that DNA sequences only contain A, C, G, T, N --eval-sets EVAL_SETS [EVAL_SETS ...]
                         either one or more of the following: training, validation, test; selects data set for evaluation;